Penguinsssssss/DDRM-Level-Editor-v0.3/README.md

 # DDRM-Level-Editor-v0.3
 Benjamin Sullivan junior year semester 1 Programming Studio project

+## Wed oct.
+22
+- Template in place for "UtilBar"
+  - Bar that allows users to access tabs like "file" or "view"

 ## Mon Oct.
 20
 - Notes are now controlled by the scroll wheel in the editor